Sir Lucious Left Foot: The Son of Chico Dusty: Music and lyrics

 The album's sound also incorporates diverse musical elements from various genres such as funk, soul, rock, dubstep, and electro music.
 Houston Press writer Shea Serrano describes the album as a "new take on the traditional Southern rap sound.
 It's slow and fast, wonky and flimsy, lyrical and hook-driven".
-Tom Breihan of Pitchfork Media perceives "1980s synth-funk" as its predominant musical element, but also finds each track musically varied, stating "New melodic elements flit in and out of tracks just as you start to notice them, and there's a lot going on at any given moment".
+Tom Breihan of Pitchfork perceives "1980s synth-funk" as its predominant musical element, but also finds each track musically varied, stating "New melodic elements flit in and out of tracks just as you start to notice them, and there's a lot going on at any given moment".
 Big Boi has called the music "basically what you been getting from Outkast.
 Raw lyricism and the funkiest grooves you can lay your ears on."

 Big Boi's lyrics are playful and irreverent, with clever wordplay and boasts, while incorporating non-sequiturs, pop culture references, and tongue-twisters.
 His rhymes are delivered through a fast, versatile flow and dexterous cadence.
 Rolling Stones Christian Hoard describes his flow as "inimitably slick and speedy".
-Amos Barshad of New York notes his lyrics as "playful, but his flow is stern and unpredictable".
+Amos Barshad of Vulture notes his lyrics as "playful, but his flow is stern and unpredictable".
 Sasha Frere-Jones of The New Yorker describes the album's mood as "decidedly upbeat" and writes of Big Boi's rapping, "The musical DNA of Sir Lucious lies in a simple strategy that Big Boi has used for years: he often raps in double time, no matter what the tempo of the song is.
 This means that even the slower songs [...] don’t drag—Big Boi uses the space in the beat to provide another rhythm with his words".
 Frere-Jones describes him as "simultaneously forceful and careful" with his lyrics and compares his rapping technique to "the clatter of a machine, like a lawnmower, where secondary rhythms whisper underneath the main beat [...]
 Big Boi is never laid-back when he raps: he defines wide-awake".

 Thematically, the album's subject matter mostly concerns self-aggrandisement, sex, social commentary, and "the club".
 Music writer Omar Burgess comments that the album finds Big Boi "vacillating between a shit-talking B-boy, social commentary spitting vet and a ladies man with a wandering eye".
 Sarah Rodman of The Boston Globe notes "lissome rhyming about things frivolous and fraught" by Big Boi.
-NPR writer Andrew Noz views that his "spiral of internal rhyme schemes and stop-and-go cadences [...] values style over substance but doesn't neglect writing, whether battling imaginary rap foes or offering advice on fiscal responsibility".
+NPR Music writer Andrew Noz views that his "spiral of internal rhyme schemes and stop-and-go cadences [...] values style over substance but doesn't neglect writing, whether battling imaginary rap foes or offering advice on fiscal responsibility".